nehalineogi/azure-cross-solution-network-architectures/apim/README-appgw.md

 2. VPN/Private Connectivity: External Consumers and developers would access the developer portal via application gateway.
 Note: With VPN connectivity, internal consumers can access the developer portal and APIM directly.
 See DNS considerations. **Self-hosted gateway will work with or without private connectivity** as long as management.penguintrails.com resolves correctly and is routable from on-premises.

-3. In Internal Network mode, the DNS needs to be maintained and configured by the user.
+3. In Internal Network mode,  **DNS needs to be maintained and configured by the user**.
 Custom domains using Azure Private DNS Zone and Public DNS can be leveraged. **Note: that Default DNS endpoints below not accessible from the internet in Internal Mode.**

 ```
 Default Domains